Standards for grading and promotion of MD students – Clerkship (Years 3 and 4)

 If probation is not successfully completed, failure in the repeated course(s) and dismissal from the program will normally be recommended to the Board of Examiners.

-Probation may also be recommended to the Board of Examiners if a student fails April and August Clerkship OSCEs after the initial attempt.
+Probation may also be recommended to the BOE if a student fails 2 attempts at the Clerkship OSCE.

 In cases where probation is approved by the Board of Examiners, the student will receive an interim grade of No Grade Available (NGA) to denote that the course is pending completion.
 To clear probation, the student must successfully re-assess in Clerkship OSCEs.